VeldaKiara/rickmorty/README.md

   }
 `;
 ```
 In the code above, we import `gql` from the `@apollo/client` to define our query.
 We create and export the variable `GET_CHARACTERS` as a string with capitalized letters.
-Capitalization is a best practice when defining queries in GraphQl, including wrapping them with a template literal.
+Capitalization is a best practice when defining queries in GraphQL, including wrapping them with a template literal.

 Objects in Javascript are collections or containers filled with key-value pairs.
 A key-value pair is referred to as a property.
 The query, in our case, searches for the characters in Rick and Morty.
-The query returns an object with the resultsproperty, an array of character objects.
-Each character has properties like name, species, status, type, gender, and image.
+The query returns an object with the `results` property, an array of character objects.
+Each character has properties like name, species, status, type, gender, and image- you can choose what you want to fetch 😉-.
 The other properties, origin and location, are objects with a name property for each character’s origin and location.
 #### Character Function Definition

 In the `character.js` file add the following code below the `GET_CHARACTERS` query after modifying it as shown below.